-As determined in this decision, we can only grant a CPCN to Water water service-related assets including land and legal rights, which were instead contemplated to be transferred to Service Company.4 Absent granting a CPCN to Water Company, we would otherwise find Odd Fellows has been and continues to be a water utility subject to this Commission's jurisdiction and we would order the transactions between the Odd Fellows with Water Company and Service Company to be voided.
+As determined in this decision, we can only grant a CPCN to Water Company if Odd Fellows modifies its transactions and transfers to Water Company, at no expense to Water Company's customers, all of the relevant water service-related assets including land and legal rights, which were instead contemplated to be transferred to Service Company.4 Absent granting a CPCN to Water Company, we would otherwise find Odd Fellows has been and continues to be a water utility subject to this Commission's jurisdiction and we would order the transactions between the Odd Fellows with Water Company and Service Company to be voided.
 The transfer of all water service related assets to Water Company is necessary to make it whole and functionally viable to succeed Odd Fellows as the service provider.
 Placing valuable land and other related rights in the hands of Service Company decreases the reliability of water service by Water Company, makes Water Company a weaker entity and an unreasonable successor service provider.